ida-jemi/WebLock/README.md

 A **+25% relative improvement in PR-AUC** from adding graph features alone, with no other changes to the model.
 Graph features (`pagerank`, `clustering_coefficient`, `degree`) all rank in the top 10 most important features by SHAP value, alongside transaction amount and product category.

-**An honest, interesting wrinkle:** naively bucketing accounts by shared-entity cluster size shows *isolated* accounts with a higher raw fraud rate (6.9%) than heavily clustered ones (4.0%) — the opposite of the synthetic proof-of-concept's pattern.
+**An honest, interesting wrinkle:** naively bucketing accounts by shared-entity cluster size shows *isolated* accounts with a higher raw fraud rate (6.9%) than heavily clustered ones (4.0%), the opposite of the synthetic proof-of-concept's pattern.
 This is because the account-ID proxy used here (`card1`+`card2`+`addr1`, since IEEE-CIS has no real identity key) captures broad demographic/card similarity as much as true shared identity, so large clusters are dominated by unrelated legitimate repeat customers rather than fraud rings.
-Despite that, the *multivariate* graph features (PageRank, clustering coefficient) still contributed real signal the tabular baseline couldn't see — the lift is genuine, just noisier and less clean than a simple threshold on cluster size.
+Despite that, the *multivariate* graph features (PageRank, clustering coefficient) still contributed real signal the tabular baseline couldn't see, the lift is genuine, just noisier and less clean than a simple threshold on cluster size.
 See `RESUME_AND_INTERVIEW_PREP.md` for the full discussion.

 > This project also includes a synthetic dataset generator (`src/generate_data.py`) that was used during initial development, with deliberately clean fraud-ring patterns for validating the pipeline mechanics before moving to real data.
 Both paths are included; see "Using a real dataset" below.